Vishal Singh (actor, born 1985)

-Vishal Singh (born 7 September 1985) is an Indian model and television actor known for his roles of Ayaan Nanda in Kuchh Is Tara and Jigar Chirag Modi in Saath Nibhaana Saathiya.
+Vishal Singh (born 7 September 1985) is an Indian model and actor who works in Hindi television.
+He is best known for his roles of Ayaan Nanda in Kuchh Is Tara and Jigar Chirag Modi in Saath Nibhaana Saathiya.

-Life and career
+Early life and career

 Singh was born in the city of Bathinda in Punjab on 7 September 1985.
 He also plays Polo and was awarded Maharaj Sawai Man Singh Award in 2001.
-Singh got his first break though Ekta Kapoor's production company.
+Singh got his first break through Ekta Kapoor's production company.